 2017 PSC Pro Soccer Combine attendees Andrew López Torres and Jeison Alejandro Castillo have signed with Latvian third tier side FK Jūrnieks.

-The Columbian duo were spotted by Jūrnieks representatives during PSC’s Fort Lauderdale tryout event earlier this summer, and become the first players to benefit from PSC’s recently-established partnerships with clubs in the Baltic region.
+The Colombian duo were spotted by Jūrnieks representatives during PSC’s Fort Lauderdale tryout event earlier this summer, and become the first players to benefit from PSC’s recently-established partnerships with clubs in the Baltic region.

 Based in Riga, Latvia’s vibrant capital city, Jūrnieks reformed earlier this year, after becoming defunct approximately 20 years ago.
 And as the side look to gain promotion to the second tier of the Latvian football league system at their first attempt this season, PSC will be working very closely with Aleksandrs Cekulajevs, Jūrnieks Director and Baltic & Czech Republic Scout, to bring standout players from PSC’s events and tours into the club.